afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 ### Special category data

 Special category data is personal data that requires additional protection by law.
-This is because these data are especially sensitive to the individual.
+This is because this type of data is especially sensitive to the individual.
 This category includes things like data about a person’s health, any religious beliefs they hold, their sexual orientation, and other sensitive information.

 <div class="mappingTemplate">